spacemeowx2/switch-lan-play/README.md

 npm start
 ```

-Use `--port` pass the port parameter, or else it will use  `11451/udp` as default.
+Use `--port` pass the port parameter, otherwise it will use  `11451/udp` as default.

-Use `--simpleAuth` pass the auth via username and password, or else there's no authentication.
+Use `--simpleAuth` pass the auth via username and password, otherwise there's no authentication.

-Use `--httpAuth` pass the auth via http url, or else there's no authentication.
+Use `--httpAuth` pass the auth via http url, otherwise there's no authentication.

-Use `--jsonAuth` pass the auth via json file, or else there's no authentication.
+Use `--jsonAuth` pass the auth via json file, otherwise there's no authentication.

 Example: